T3sT3ro/SdfManipulator/README.md

   - [an article mentioning conemarching and how it's made](https://medium.com/@bananaft/my-journey-into-fractals-d25ebc6c4dc2)
   - [a presentation of cone marching](http://www.fulcrum-demo.org/wp-content/uploads/2012/04/Cone_Marching_Mandelbox_by_Seven_Fulcrum_LongVersion.pdf)
 - [ ] fix an unsafe visitor cast inside generated Accept methods of concrete syntax nodes
+- [ ] use zipper instead of anchors and traversing logic
+  - If zipper were to be used, some kind of child labels would be needed to avoid linear children traversal
+- [ ] use edge labels/indices for children
+  - It would allow for easier checking which branch is a syntax node in instead of linearly searching children
+  - traversing forward and backward logic would be easier even without a zipper

 # Important to remember while documenting